-As V{OUT} increases, IDCHG increases reducing off time.
-The operating frequency increases and V{OUT} rises quickly to its regulated value.
+As VOUT increases, IDCHG increases resulting in the reduction of off time.
+The frequency of operation increases and VOUT rises quickly to its regulated value.

-- Region 3.
-In this region, a transconductance amplifier reduces IDCHG in order to maintain a regulated VOUT. - Region 4.
+- 3. In this region, a transconductance amplifier reduces IDCHG in order to maintain VOUT in regulation. - 4.
 If VOUT should rise above its regulation range, IDCHG falls to zero and the circuit returns to the minimum frequency established by Rs and CT.

-The range of switching frequencies is established by RON, ROFF, RS, and CT as follows:
+The range of switching frequencies is established by RON, ROFF, Rs, and CT as follows:

-Frequency = $$1/(TON + TOFF)$$

-TON = RON • CT • 4.6 V/(VIN - 4.5V)

-TOFF (max) = 1.4 • Rs • CT

-Regions 1 and 4
+Frequency = 1/(TON + TOFF)TON = RON • CT • 4.6 V/(VIN - 4.5V) TOFF (max) = 1.4 • Rs • CT Regions 1 and 4